Updated on by Sarina

 How to do a Long and short stitch

-Long and short stitch is somewhat of a misnomer for this stitch .
-This stitch only uses a long and a short (half of the long stitch) alternatively to fill up the first row of the design and the last row of design.
-The in between stitches are all of the same length.
-These stitches will give the illusion of a closely packed long and short filling, because of the first row of long and short stitches.
+Long and short stitch is somewhat of a misnomer for this stitch.
+This stitch only uses a long and a short (half of the long stitch) alternatively to fill up the first row of the design and the last row of the design.
+The in-between stitches are all of the same lengths.
+These stitches will give the illusion of a closely packed long and short filling because of the first row of long and short stitches.

 Bring up the needle from the bottom left of the design .
 Stitch the first row with long and short stitches.

-Please note that this is the only row that you will be making the long and short stitches.
-From now on all the stitches will be long till the last row.
+Please note that this is the only row where you will be making the long and short stitches.
+From now on, all the stitches will be long till the last row.

 Start stitching the next row with stitches of the same length .
 These stitches will fit into the gaps in the previously made stitches.
 Go on stitching in the direction of the design.Make as many rows as needed to fill the design.